The Massacre (Doctor Who)

 The Massacre (also known as The Massacre of St Bartholomew's Eve) is the completely missing fifth serial of the third season in the British science fiction television series Doctor Who, which was first broadcast in four weekly parts from 5 to 26 February 1966.

 In this serial, the Doctor (William Hartnell) and his travelling companion Steven (Peter Purves) arrive in France in 1572, during the events leading up to the St. Bartholomew's Day massacre.
 The two of them become separated, leaving the Doctor's journey largely unaccounted for, while Steven is caught up in a Huguenot plot to assassinate the Catholic Queen Mother Catherine de' Medici (Joan Young).

 This serial marks the first appearance of Jackie Lane as companion-to-be Dodo Chaplet.
-It is also notable for being the first time the lead actor (Hartnell) played a dual role as the Doctor and the villain (i.e. as the First Doctor and the Abbot of Amboise), although unlike future instances, they never met on-screen.
+It is also notable for being the first Doctor Who serial directed by a woman, Paddy Russell, as well as the first time the lead actor (Hartnell) played a dual role as the Doctor and the villain (i.e. as the First Doctor and the Abbot of Amboise), although unlike future instances, they never met on-screen.
 Although audio recordings and production stills of the story exist, no footage of this serial is known to have survived.

 Plot

 The arrival of the TARDIS in Paris, France in 1572 places its occupants, the First Doctor and Steven, in a dangerous situation.
 Tensions between the Protestant Huguenots and Catholics are at fever pitch in the city.
-Despite the danger, the Doctor heads off alone to visit the apothecary Charles Preslin, leaving Steven alone.
+Despite the danger, the Doctor heads off alone to visit the apothecary Charles Preslin.
 Steven enters a tavern and meets Nicholas Muss, a Huguenot.
 When the Doctor does not return as arranged, Steven decides to spend the night at the home of his new friend.
 While Steven and Nicholas are wandering home, they find a frightened serving girl, Anne Chaplet.
 Anne is terrified because she has overheard some Catholic guards speaking of a coming religious massacre of Huguenots here in Paris.
 To protect her and her knowledge, Nicholas arranges for Anne to go into the service of his master, Admiral Gaspard de Coligny.

 The next day, the Abbot of Amboise arrives at his Parisian residence.
 Convinced that Anne has discovered the threat to the Protestants, the Abbot sends his secretary Colbert to find her.
 Steven sees the two talking, and becomes convinced that the Abbot is the Doctor in disguise.
 He tries to track down Preslin, the apothecary the Doctor went to meet, but learns he was arrested two years ago for heresy.
 He heads to the Abbot's house to wait for the Doctor.
 While hidden he overhears Colbert and an assassin plotting to kill someone they call "the sea beggar" tomorrow.
 As night falls, Steven heads out and finds Anne following him.
 They hide for the night at Preslin's empty shop, planning to search for the identity of the sea beggar.
 They call upon the Abbot, but are forced to flee after Steven realises that the Abbot is not the Doctor.